Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/tips-and-troubleshooting.md

 The agent logging mechanism is based on logrus (<https://github.com/sirupsen/logrus>) and can display several levels of information:

 * **info** (default): informative log about the agent activity (start, stop, discovering API, publishing traffic, etc.).
-* **debug**: same as info level plus some troubleshooting information (healthcheck, connection to Central / Gateway, etc.).
+* **debug**: same as info level plus some troubleshooting information (healthcheck, connection to Amplify / Gateway, etc.).
 * **trace**: same as debug plus all information related to API call (action / duration / return code / endpoint).

 The log level definition is provided using the `LOG_LEVEL` variable set in the agent configuration file.